alexfornuto/terminus-installer/README.md

 curl -O https://raw.githubusercontent.com/alexfornuto/terminus-installer/master/installer.php && php installer.php
 ```

+### Customization
+If you're using this script as part of a larger distribution/installation process and want to change the default installation path (set to `/usr/local/bin` by default), update `$installdir` with the preferred installation directory.
+Note that the script **will**:

+ - Prompt for a sudo password if the installation path cannot be written to by the user running the script.
+ - Attempt to add the installation directory to the $PATH variable, and modify the first shell config file it finds to make it persistent.

 ## Disclaimer

 This installation script is **non-official** third party software.
 It is not provided by, endorsed, or supported by Pantheon Systems.
 It is made available with no warranty or commitment for upkeep.
 Refer to the [LICENSE](LICENSE.txt) file for more information.